Recreation

 Inspiration Point

 Nestled among towering pine and fir trees near beautiful Emerald Bay, Inspiration Point is a popular day-use area and vista point on the southwest end of Lake Tahoe.
 There is a parking fee and restrooms are available.
 Inspiration Point is located across the highway from Bayview Trailhead and Day-Use area.
 The site is managed by concessionaire, Tahoe Recreation, a division of Vista Recreation.
-Please note: wood and charcoal fires are not permitted.
+Campfires (wood, charcoal or any other solid fuels) are not permitted.

 Camp Shelly